grow-graphics/website/src/content/docs/guide/Getting Started/gd.md

 ---
-title: Installing Tooling
+title: The Command Line Tool
+slug: guide/gd
 sidebar:
   order: 2
 ---

-The graphics.gd command can be installed using `go install`, this command is a drop in replacement for the `go` command for working with graphics.gd projects.
+The `gd` command can be installed using `go install`, this command is a drop in replacement for the `go` command for working with graphics.gd projects.

 ```sh
 go install graphics.gd/cmd/gd@release